hushyar-goenkar/school-cs/README.md

 ### School CS
-11th and 12th PERFECT schools CS files from everyone and archive of everyone's project ideas.
+11th and 12th PERFECT school CS files from everyone and archive of everyone's project ideas.

 ### Table of Contents
 - [11th](11/README.md)